BOAT-ocean-acoustics/boat-website/book/workshop_new_orleans.md

 * Dinner will be provided for the first day of the workshop.

 ### Lodging
-* We plan provide 2 nights of lodging (nights of May 16-17) for students who need financial assistance to attend the BOAT program.
+* Students can apply for financial assistance (partial travel support and lodging for May 16-17) to participate in the workshop.
 * Details about lodging will be provided soon.
 <!-- * Dorms are all single/double rooms and each contain a private bathroom.
 * Participants who opt to will be staying at Willow Hall.
 Please Check in after